tnebooks/12th-physics/content.en/electrostatics/_index.md

 **EXAMPLE 1.13**

-Consider a point charge +_q_ placed at the origin and another point charge -2_q_ placed at a distance of 9 m from the charge +_q_.
+Consider a point charge +q _ placed at the origin and another point charge -2q _ placed at a distance of 9 m from the charge +q _.
 Determine the point between the two charges at which electric potential is zero.

 **_Solution_**

 According to the superposition principle, the total electric potential at a point is equal to the sum of the potentials due to each charge at that point.

-Consider the point at which the total potential zero is located at a distance _x_ from the charge +_q_ as shown in the figure.
+Consider the point at which the total potential zero is located at a distance _x_ from the charge +q _ as shown in the figure.

 **_+q -2q_P**